ELELAB/ALL_markers/TARGET_housekeeping/bone_marrow_primary_housekeeping_comp/README.txt

 Process in script TARGET_ALL_P2_bmp_housekeeping.R:

 Step 1: Load data
-Consensus DEG data and housekeeping gene lists are loaded.
+Consensus DEG data, housekeeping gene lists, and gene expression data are loaded.

 Step 2: Data wrangling
 Gene lists are extracted from the loaded data.